ArturoLara/VDP_PracticaFinal/README.md

 ## How it works

+As first step you should start Django server, **_(¿Cómo lo hago?
+Necesitas especificarlo e indicar que debo de estar dentro del virtualenv para que funcione)_**

-As first step you sould start Django server, then you can access to web page with  a text field and 2 buttons.
+then you can access to web page with  a text field and 2 buttons.

-In order to use the aplication:
+In order to use the application:

 * 1º You have to put your text on text box.
 * 2º Press "execute" button for request to server.